Wolox/tech-guides/infrastructure/docs/aws/docs/aws-eb-deploy.md

 > Add `--profile <profile-name>` option if needed

-This will prompt some steps in your terminal to set up your application and environment by default for this project in AWS.
+This will prompt some steps in your terminal to set up your application and environment for this project in AWS.

 After running this command this will create a `.elasticbeanstalk` folder with your project configuration.